 Other studies have shown that more than 40% of ecstasy users meet the criteria for dependence, and more than 30% meet the criteria for abuse.
 [5]

-Ecstasy is considered addictive because nearly 70% of users experience unpleasant withdrawal symptoms when they stop using the drug after regular use.
+Ecstasy is also considered addictive because nearly 70% of users experience unpleasant withdrawal symptoms when they stop using the drug after regular use.
 Withdrawal symptoms typically start about 12 hours after the last dose and are intense for the first few days.
-Some of the withdrawal symptoms of ecstasy include:
+Some common ecstasy withdrawal symptoms include:

 Hailey Shafir, M.Ed., LCMHCS, LCAS, CCS